What Should I Do With My Life? Capture Your ADD Passions in a Smile File!

 What Is a Smile File?

 A Smile File is a collection of photos, letters, articles, quotations, drawings, and other items that show what you have done in your life — accomplishments that you feel good about.
 Things that make you smile.
-Most of us with attention deficit disorder (ADHD or ADD) have beaten ourselves up over missteps, mistakes, and ADHD behaviors since we were kids.
+Most of us with attention deficit hyperactivity disorder (ADHD) have beaten ourselves up over missteps, mistakes, and ADHD behaviors since we were kids.
 We forget how cool we are and how much we have given to our families, our work, our friends, and the world.
 A Smile File is an antidote to negative thoughts and experiences.
 It is visual and written proof that we have made, and continue to make, significant contributions to the world.
 We should feel good about those contributions.

 Your Smile File will remind you of your passions and why it is important to find a job that keeps you happy, intrigued, and curious over a lifetime.
 Our brain wiring allows us to take a broader view of the world in many situations.
 This is why many individuals with ADHD are successful CEOs and entrepreneurs.
 They can see what customers need and give it to them.